Wang Xi (politician): Political career

 Wang joined the Chinese Communist Party (CCP) in April 2001.
 He began his political career in May 2019, when he was appointed vice minister of the Science and Technology.

-Wang was chosen as vice governor of Guangdong in August 2020 and in May 2022 he was admitted to member of the Standing Committee of the CCP Guangdong Provincial Committee, the province's top authority.
+Wang was chosen as vice governor of Guangdong in August 2020 and in May 2022 he was admitted as member of the Standing Committee of the CCP Guangdong Provincial Committee, the province's top authority.